syswraith/blog/content/Reading.md

 50 books before 20 progress

-1. Steve Jobs
+1. Steve Jobs by Walter Isaacson
-2. Metamorphosis
+2. Metamorphosis by Franz Kafka
-3. The Labyrinth of Spirits
+3. The Labyrinth of Spirits by Carlos Ruiz Zafón
-4. A B C Murders
+4. The A B C Murders by Agatha Christie
-5. Murder on the Orient Express
+5. Murder on the Orient Express by Agatha Christie
-6. Brave New World
+6. Brave New World by Aldous Huxley
+7. Appointment with Death by Agatha Christie